tmhglnd/simplex-noise-loop/README.md

 # Simplex Noise Loop

-A few examples on how to create GIF noise loops with Jitter in Max
+In this repository you'll find a few examples on how to create a Simplex Noise Loop with the `[jit.bfg]` object within Max Jitter.
+The patches further demonstrate how these noise loops can be applied on various geometry such as a line, circle, plane and particle coordinates generated with the `[jit.gl.mesh]` object.
+Furthermore the patches demonstrate how these noise-loops can be captured with `[jit.record]` to a `.gif` file format, how you can set resolution, fps, loop-length, noisiness, noise-scale and more parameters.
+Some patches also include some post-processing on the captured texture of the mesh with `[jit.gl.node]` through `[jit.gl.pix]`.

 # Line Noise Loop